araobp/sensor-network/README.md

 ==> [Ansible](./ansible)

-I am going to use Ansible to manage the system:
+I have been using Ansible to manage the system:
 - sensor/actuator blocks
 - IoT gateways (RasPi/OpenWrt)
-- Node-RED or other applications

-I tried out Ansible in the past (three years ago).
-It was not a good tool, but it seems to me that a lot of improvements have been made since then.
-So I use Ansible this time.